MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 - **SessionId** - The identifier for the session

+### updatefinder.appspecificupdatefilter

+This event is triggered when the user checks for updates manually from Microsoft Auto Update (MAU) or when MAU periodically checks for updates in the background, and when app update has been found and there is an app specific update filter specified.
+This data will be aggregated to determine usage of update filter, how many app updates are filtered, and determine the health of the feature.

+The following fields are collected

+- **Payload** - Generic column contain event specific messages.

 ### updatefinder.check.error

 This event reports an error encountered while checking for updates.
 This event is critical and is used to investigate reported error.